Quantum inputs in the prepare-and-measure scenario and stochastic teleportation: Universal stochastic teleportation

 \subsection{Beyond the simplest scenario}

 We now apply the numerical methods described in Section~\ref{search} to investigate universal stochastic teleportation protocols beyond the simplest setting.

 We begin by analysing qubit protocols with $N = 3$ and $N = 4$, where classical communication is limited to two bits.
 For each case, we numerically optimise both state-independent fidelity and the average fidelity, considering scenarios in which the parties share one or two ebits.
 The results, summarised in Fig.~\ref{fig:inc_ebit}, show that for $N = 3$, a universal stochastic teleportation protocol exists that consumes a single ebit and achieves a state-independent fidelity of $F_{\text{indep}} = 3/4$, which matches the corresponding optimal average fidelity.
-Moreover, we note that performance of the protocols increases with entanglement dimension, and that this improvement is more pronounced when the number of input qubits is larger.
+Moreover, we note that performance of the protocols increases with the local dimension of the entangled state, and that this improvement is more pronounced when the number of input qubits is larger.
 This means that the optimal stochastic teleportation protocols rely on quantum compression operations in the decoding step, which is a phenomenon that has previously been observed for encoding procedures in the context of prepare-and-measure scenarios with classical information \cite{Guo2025}.
-This motivates an interesting question—reminiscent of an open problem in the standard prepare-and-measure scenario \cite{Pauwels2022b}—is whether there exists an upper bound on the entanglement dimension that is useful for universal stochastic teleportation.
+This motivates an interesting question—reminiscent of an open problem in the standard prepare-and-measure scenario \cite{Pauwels2022b}—is whether there exists an upper bound on the local dimension of the entangled state that is useful for universal stochastic teleportation.
 We further find that no other shared entangled state can yield a higher fidelity than the maximally entangled state.

 Lastly, we have also examined the case of $N=2$ with higher dimensional inputs, specifically $d = 3$ and $d = 4$.
 The parties share an entangled state $\rho_{AB} \in \mathbb{C}^d \otimes \mathbb{C}^d$, Alice's classical message can take on $c \in [d^2]$ distinct values.
 We numerically lower bound the average fidelity of the corresponding stochastic teleportation protocols.
-For dimension $d = 3$, we achieve an average fidelity of $F_{\text{avg}} = 0.735$, while for $d = 4$ the fidelity decreases to $F_{\text{avg}} = 0.679$.
+For dimension $d = 3$, we achieve an average fidelity of $F_{\text{avg}} = 0.735$, while for $d = 4$ the fidelity decreases to $F_{\text{avg}} = 0.684$.
 This suggests that the performance of universal stochastic teleportation protocols decreases with increasing dimension.